Quantitative Languages Defined by Functional Automata: Introduction

-Then, we consider a quantitative variant of the {\em realizability} problem introduced by Church, which is part of the foundations of game theory played on graphs \cite{DBLP:conf/birthday/Thomas08} and synthesis of reactive systems \cite{PnuRos:89}.
-It can be formalized as a game in which two players alternates in choosing letters in their respective alphabet.
+Finally, we consider a (finite word) quantitative variant of the {\em realizability} problem introduced by Church, which is related to the synthesis of reactive systems \cite{PnuRos:89,DBLP:conf/birthday/Thomas08} and can be formalized as a game in which two players (the system and the environment) alternate in choosing letters in their respective alphabet of signals.
+The system can decide to stop the game.
 By doing so, they form a word which is obtained by concatenating the successive choices of the players.
-The realizability problem asks, given a weighted automaton $A$, alphabet $\Sigma=\Sigma_1 \times \Sigma_2$, if there exists a strategy for choosing the letters in $\Sigma_1$ in the word forming game such that no matter how the adversary chooses his letters in $\Sigma_2$, the word $w$ that is obtained belongs to the language of $A$ and $A(w) \geq 0$.
-We show that this problem is undecidable for $\Sum$, $\Avg$, and $\Ratio$ even when considering unambiguous automata (the case \Dsum is left open).
+The realizability problem asks, given a weighted automaton $A$, a threshold $\nu\geq 0$, and an alphabet $\Sigma=\Sigma_1 \times \Sigma_2$, if there exists a strategy for choosing the letters in $\Sigma_1$ in the word forming game such that no matter how the adversary chooses his letters in $\Sigma_2$, the word $w$ that is obtained belongs to the language of $A$ and $A(w) > \nu$.
+We show that this problem is undecidable for $\Sum$, $\Avg$, and $\Ratio$ functional automata (the case \Dsum is left open).
 However, we show that the realizability problem is decidable for the deterministic versions of the automata studied in this paper.
-This motivates the study of the {\em determinizability} problem.
+This motivates the {\em determinizability} problem.